dashpay/docs/masternodes/setup-testnet.rst

    mn-bootstrap displaying a range of status output

-Continue with the :ref:`Registration step <register-masternode>` to setup the collateral, keys and construct the ProTx transaction required to enable your masternode.
+Continue with the :ref:`Registration step <testnet-register-masternode>` to setup the collateral, keys and construct the ProTx transaction required to enable your masternode.

-.. _register-masternode:
+.. _testnet-register-masternode:

 Register your masternode
 ========================